amnesiiac/amnesiiac.github.io/_posts/2025-02-07-disk-io-sync-issue.md

 access file after untar to overlayfs, nfs, docker mount fs    | strongly recommended file daily usages                                             | no-needed, the sync managed by os access file in pheriphrals: u-disk, embedded eqpt, mount card | recommended (avoid power down dataloss)

-about smb (server message block): smb is a network file sharing protocol developed by ibm and later enhanced by microsoft, allowing apps to read and write to file and request services from server programs within a local area network (lan).

 <hr>